 The practical takeaway is that the financial comparison between holiday letting and buy-to-let now rests entirely on operating economics, not tax structure.
 In Bromley, those operating economics favour buy-to-let.

-These figures are city-wide medians across 57 Bromley postcode districts; individual suburbs diverge significantly.
+These figures are city-wide medians across 57 Bromley postcode districts; individual suburbs differ.
 Top-yielding Bromley (TN16) runs at 5.6% buy-to-let gross, while prime postcodes like West Wickham (BR4) sit lower at 5.3%.
 The dashboard shows suburb-level data for every bedroom count and property type.
 Explore rental data in the dashboard, or read the supporting data sources and market score methodology.

-Data reflects market conditions as of May 2026.
+Data reflects market conditions as of June 2026.

-Explore Bromley in the dashboard
+Take Bromley further in the dashboard

-View Bromley →Need full filtering and saved scenarios?
+Open Bromley →Need full filtering and saved scenarios?

 £15 for 24-hour access.
 All suburbs, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.